The Bearded Collie Club of Canada

 Revaccination

-Another major change, this one quite a bit more controversial, is the recommendation for less frequent revaccination.
+in 2003, a change that was controversial, was the recommendation for less frequent revaccination.
 While veterinary immunologists have been stating that annual vaccination is unnecessary for nearly three decades, many veterinarians are still promoting yearly “booster shots”.
 The AAHA Task Force evaluated the data from a number of challenge and serological studies and, while noting that the core vaccines had a minimum duration of immunity of at least seven years, compromised in 2003 with the statement that “revaccination every 3 years is considered protective.”
 In the 2006 update, this was changed to “revaccination every 3 years or more is considered protective.”
+The revaccination recommendations are considered part of the vaccine description.

 Vaccination Dos and Don’ts